Kamichanw/d2Cache/docs/code_reading_guides.md

 - `src/generation/vanilla.py` provides the standard decoding process for both LLaDA and Dream.
 This implementation also incorporates optimizations such as parallel decoding, as proposed in [Fast dLLM](https://arxiv.org/abs/2505.22618), and trivial token debiasing from [PC-Sampler](https://arxiv.org/abs/2508.13021).

-- `src/generation/dyna.py` contains the implementation of our proposed method, "decoding with certainty prior".

 # Cache Implementation